reduxjs/redux/docs/types-and-terminology.md

 ```

 A higher-order store is a higher-order function that composes a store-creating function to return a new store-creating function.
 This is similar to middleware in that it allows you to alter the store interface in a composable way.

+Higher-order stores are much the same concept as higher-order components in React.

+Because a store is not an instance, but rather an plain-object collection of bound methods, copies can be easily created and modified without mutating the original store.